 DIY activated carbon filter in a bottle

-Finally there are membranes produced using different materials and these membranes can have really small pore sizes that can even filter salt out of sea water, and of course any other element larger than salt like protozoa, cysts, bacteria and viruses.
+Finally, there are membranes produced using different materials and these membranes can have really small pore sizes that can even filter salt out of seawater, and of course any other element larger than salts like protozoa, cysts, bacteria and viruses.

 So at least in theory yes it was possible to filter dirty contaminated water into clean, pure, drinkable, healthy water using different elements or techniques already in use in municipal water treatment plants.
 It also seemed that filtration technology and components were easily and readily available and you could get off the shelf components at affordable prices, being used even in household water filtration systems.

 So what if these components could be shrunk down into a tiny size? what would be the smallest size that a filter could be manufactured so that costs are driven down so that it has fewer components, so that it’s portable, lightweight, reusable or recycled so that it could be produced in large quantities?
 The idea was to reduce the size of available filters from household systems into a tiny filter that would fit inside a water bottle and that could be screwed into any regular plastic bottle.